Family Handbook

 Children who are behaving in a disruptive but not necessarily aggressive way may be redirected to a quiet, calming activity for a short period of time.
 This gives the child a chance to settle down and focus on an activity.
 When this activity is completed, the child is usually ready to go on to an activity of their choice.

 Occasionally, a child is aggressive towards others.
 If the child has hurt another child, the teacher will attend to the hurt child immediately.
 The child that did the injuring will be asked what they can do to make the hurt child feel better and help take care of them.
-If the incident resulted in injury to another child, the teacher will inform the parents of both children involved.
+If the incident resulted in injury to another child, the teacher will inform the families of both children involved.

 If there is a continuing pattern of aggressive or disruptive behavior (such as biting, pinching, hitting, kicking, abusive language) beyond what is deemed acceptable by the teacher, the following steps will be initiated:

-If the problem persists, the teacher will contact the child’s parents to inform them of the concern and to gather information, discuss some strategies to use and work together to resolve the issue.
+If the problem persists, the teacher will contact the child’s family to inform them of the concern and to gather information, discuss some strategies to use and work together to resolve the issue.
 The Education Coordinator will be informed.
 If the aggressive behavior is done repeatedly to a specific child, the teacher will contact that child's parent(s).
 Appropriate strategies for comforting and self-defense will be discussed.
 The parent(s) of that child will be informed that the school is working with the other child's parent(s), and they will be updated periodically on progress within the classroom.

 For more helpful hints regarding setting limits and handling difficult situations please refer to the Handbook for Classroom Assistants in your classroom packet from your child’s teacher or reach out to a staff member.